 UFC fighters are the best athletes of all time

-The finest MMA fighters are highly proficient in striking with fists, knees, elbows and feet.
-They are exceptional freestyle wrestlers.
-They usually know some judo throws and Muay Thai clinching.
-They generally have a high level of Brazilian jiu jitsu (or other submission grappling) knowledge and skills.
+The top MMA fighters possess advanced skills in striking using fists, knees, elbows, and feet.
+They are also outstanding freestyle wrestlers.
+Many of them are familiar with judo throws and Muay Thai clinching techniques.
+Furthermore, they typically have a strong grasp of Brazilian jiu jitsu (or other submission grappling) skills.

-This diversity of technical proficiency is remarkable in itself.
-However, the greats of the octagon combine this with exceptional physical attributes: speed, strength, flexibility, endurance, courage.
-Obviously, some individuals excel in one area or another.
+This variety of technical skill is impressive on its own.
+However, the legends of the octagon also combine this array of skills with extraordinary physical attributes: speed, strength, flexibility, endurance, and courage.
+Naturally, certain individuals may excel in specific areas.

-Top boxers have resilience, courage and great endurance…but they are not required to condition their entire bodies for varying types of assault from any angle.
-Nor do they have to acquire the suppleness required for a leg triangle submission or the strength to withstand an omoplata.
+Top boxers exhibit resilience, courage, and impressive endurance, yet they do not need to condition their entire bodies for assorted attacks from any direction.
+They also lack the necessity to develop the flexibility needed for a leg triangle submission or the strength to resist an omoplata.

-Many AFL players are stunning athletes, although in recent years there has been a trade-off between endurance (increased emphasis) and strength and muscle mass (decreased).
-While yoga sessions have become commonplace for Australian footballers, few if any work on their gymnastic-style flexibility like cage fighters.
+Many AFL players are incredible athletes, yet in recent years, there has been a balancing act between endurance (with increased emphasis) and strength and muscle mass (which has seen a decrease).
+Although yoga sessions have become standard practice for Australian footballers, they seldom focus on gymnastic-style flexibility like cage fighters do.

-Not all UFC fighters are ripped and striated.
-Tim Sylvia and Roy ‘Big Country’ Nelson carry significant body fat…but even they demonstrate strength, courage, power and enough endurance to win a lot more matches than they lose.
-Unsurpsingly, UFC president Dana White says, “These guys (MMA fighters) are, by far, the best-conditioned athletes in the world.”
+Not every UFC fighter is chiseled and defined.
+Tim Sylvia and Roy ‘Big Country’ Nelson carry noticeable body fat, yet they still demonstrate strength, courage, power, and enough endurance to win far more matches than they lose.
+It’s unsurprising that Dana White, UFC president, asserts, “These guys (MMA fighters) are, by far, the best-conditioned athletes in the world.”

 by Buford Balony